EightFold24/pwa-training/02-JavaScript/02-first-steps/05-types/README.md

 alert( isGreater ); // true (the comparison result is "yes")
 ```

-We'll cover booleans more deeply in the chapter <info:logical-operators>.
+We'll cover booleans more deeply in the chapter [logical-operators](../11-logical-operators).

 ## The "null" value